kamst01/brevard_pools/index.md

 ---
 ### We treat every customer the same.
 No matter the situation or condition of their pool; we will take care of you.

-Owning a pool is a privilege & owning a pool should come with pride.
-When we come to clean / care / maintain your pool, we understand that it is a special commodity.
+Owning a pool is a wonderful experience.
+At Brevard Pool Care we are here to take that experience to the next level!
+By bringing joy and memories that will last a lifetime!
+Our customers look at their pool with a smile knowing that it's always ready for them to enjoy.
+Whether you enjoy sipping your cup of coffee near the waters edge or a daily swimmer.
+Time to change the way you look at owning a swimming pool and chores it evolves.
+Call Today!
+Start looking at your pool with a smile making memories with Brevard Pool Care taking over your pools weekly maintenance plan!

-We understand that our business is service.
-We make sure to bring the best pool service & customer service to every appointment!
-No matter the size of the job - maintenance, cleaning, power washing, green pools, chlorine or salt - we come prepared.
+We have mad a name for our selves for premium pool service.
+We are not satisfied until YOU ARE satisfied - maintenance, cleaning, power washing, green pools, chlorine or salt - we come prepared and do not leave until all expectations are met.

 #### How we're different

 We've been working with Brevard Country, Florida **since 2012**!
+At Brevard Pool Care we have been an  premium pool conseirienge service since day one.
+All pools are different yet all pools require the same maintenance procedure.
+At Brevard Pool Care we have developed a 8 step process to clean your pool the same every single visit.
+What is the 8 step process you ask?

+8 STEP PROCESS:

+1. Brush Tile / Grout lines-
+   * Every inch of tile will be brushed and grout lines will be clean and free of algae.
+2. Empty skimmer and Pump basket-
+   * Every visit we leave your baskets free of debris.
+3. Net debris off surface of water-
+   * We use the highest quality nets to capture the smallest debris and pollen.
+4. Vacuum every single visit.
+   * No matter what we will use the proper vacuuming technique needed every visit.
+5. Net remaining debris until spotless.
+   * By spotless we mean it!
+6. Brush entire surface of pool
+   * Brushing the walls, floor, steps, stairs, etc; every visit!
+All while focusing on spots/stains that require more attention.
+7. Check/Balance chemicals-
+   * We balance the pool accordingly to the weather conditions.
+Checking and maintaining the following chemicals: Chlorine, Salt, P.H., Alkalinity, Stabilizer-CYA, Calcium Hardness.
+8. Filter Cleaning/Equipment inspection-
+   * Filter will be cleaned regularly as required by the manufacture.
+Most require monthly cleaning.
+The equipment will be checked for leaks and in proper running condition before leaving your property.
+Salt Cells will be cleaned every 3 months.

-Since day one, we've trained our employees to not only pay attention to details, but to put themselves in the customers shoes.
+ we've trained our employees to not only pay attention to details, but to put themselves in the customers shoes.
 Every time we finish an appointment, we hear great real-time feedback from our customers : how we're always professional, timely & orderly when we arrive.

-What do we bring besides great pool servicing & fantastic customer service? **FREE Chemicals!** Every appointment we provide our own chemicals that we will use during our work at your residence / location.
-We also water test your pool at every visit!
+What do we bring besides great pool servicing & fantastic customer service?
+Every appointment we provide our own chemicals that we will use during our work at your residence / location.

 #### If you see us around the Island, don't hesitate to honk!
 We love seeing friendly faces!